yasaminashoori/JavaScript-Course/englishCourse/README.md

 ### The Condition Ternary Operator:

 It is used to assign one of two values to a variable depending on a condition.
 Ternary can be used inside the literal, and all the code is in one line.
 The operator always produces a value.

+### JavaScript Releases ES5 ES6

+We had ECMA JS 5 and ECMA JS 6 in 2015 which have huge changes and started the yearly releases from that time.

+### Strict Mode

+1. Forbid us to do certain things
+2. It creates visible errors and the developer console where js would fail silently